 Some interpreted GINA to be unclear about whether or not it is permissible to request the genetic information of employees' spouses and if employers may offer inducements in exchange for spouses' genetic information.
 According to GINA, the definition of "genetic information" includes health information of family members, which includes spouses.

 On May 16, 2016, EEOC amended GINA regulations to provide clarification on the issue of spouses' genetic information.
 This amended rule states that it is permissible for wellness programs to offer limited inducements, in the form of a reward or penalty, in exchange for information about the manifestation of disease or disorders in spouses.
-Some argue that EEOC's ruling conflicts with GINA's definition of "genetic information" and that it should not be permissible for wellness programs to offer inducements for spouses' health information.
+Some argue that EEOC's ruling conflicts with GINA's definition of "genetic information" and that under GINA, should not be permissible for wellness programs to offer inducements for spouses' health information.

 The maximum inducement that wellness programs may offer in exchange for employees' or their spouses' health information is 30 percent the cost of a self-only insurance plan (a plan that covers only one person).
 If both the employee and the spouse do not volunteer their health information, they could pay a combined 60 percent the cost of a self-only insurance plan on top of their current premium.